exercism/gleam/exercises/concept/expert-experiments/.docs/introduction.md

 In Gleam it is common to write and use higher order functions, that is functions that take other functions as arguments.
 Sometimes when using many higher order functions at once the code can become difficult to read, with many layers of indentation.

-For example, here is a function that calls several functions that return `Result(Int, Nil)`, and sums the values if all three are successful.
+For example, here is a function that calls several functions that return `Result(Int, Nil)`, and sums the values if all four are successful.

 ```gleam
 import gleam/result